zendesk/react-measure-timing-hooks/README.md

     waitForBeaconActivation: ['Menu'],
     reportFn: myCustomReportFunction,
   },
-  // name of the first placement
-  // usually the component that mounts first, from which timing should start 'Assignee',
+  // the component that starts the timing is listed first, typically the component that mounts first 'Assignee',
   'Menu',
 )